Kaoticz/Kotz.Utilities/Kotz.DependencyInjection/README.md

 Defines the following extension methods:

 - **IServiceCollection Extensions**
-    - RegisterServices: Registers all classes and structs from an assembly that have a `ServiceAttributeBase` applied to them.
+    - RegisterServices: Registers all classes and structs from an assembly that have a `ServiceAttributeBase` attribute applied to them.
 - **IServiceProvider and IServiceScopeFactory Extensions**
     - GetParameterizedService: Gets a service that requires arguments that are not registered in the IoC container.
     - GetScopedService: Gets a service that needs to be resolved from a scope.